Guns, impeachment push, border wall: What's in store as Congress returns from recess

 But, some Republicans have refused to take up several gun control bills that passed the House on support from Democrats, saying they would encroach upon the Second Amendment without preventing the vast majority of shootings.

+Sen. Roy Blunt, R- Mo., said Sunday on NBC News' "Meet the Press" that "the president needs to step up here and set some guidelines for what he would do. ...
+I'm afraid what's going happen here is what always happens, is we take this silly ‘if we don't get everything, we won't do anything.’”

-The president has sent conflicting signals on expanding background checks -- and his falling standing in many national polls could be contributing to the problem, observers said.
+Trump has sent conflicting signals on expanding background checks -- and his falling standing in many national polls could be contributing to the problem, observers said.

 "Trump's deep unpopularity limits lawmaking in another way," Binder told Fox News.
 "First, the Democratic base shows little interest in their representatives making deals with Trump that would give him credit and enhance his position for 2020.
 NAFTA 2.0 is a prime example.
 Really not clear whether Democrats will get the concessions their base groups demand or the extent to which the Speaker might be dragging her heels.
 Either way, that trade agreement is moving very slowly.
 And because the president is so unpopular nationally and with independents, there's limited pressure on Democrats to resolve problems."